 As noted earlier, an environmental oversight agreement with DTSC was executed in 2011 governing the groundwater remedial process and was amended several times over the years.
-The oversight agreement with DTSC constitutes an enforceable obligation of the

-Recognized Obligation Payment Schedule 21-22 Successor Agency | January 19, 2021 Page 13 of 26

-Successor Agency pursuant to Section 34171(d) (1) (E) and Section 34171(d) (1) (F) and was listed on each ROPS since the inception of the dissolution process.
+The oversight agreement with DTSC constitutes an enforceable obligation of the Successor Agency pursuant to Section 34171(d) (1) (E) and Section 34171(d) (1) (F) and was listed on each ROPS since the inception of the dissolution process.
+However, as a result of the turnover at DTSC referred to earlier, the term of the oversight agreement inadvertently expired before an extension of the term could be prepared and executed.
+Accordingly, as part of the ROPS 18-19 approval process, the DOF denied funding for the oversight agreement because the term had expired, and no extension of the term had been approved and executed.
+Therefore, during the ROPS 18-19 period, the Successor Agency had no funding with which to pay for DTSC's services.
+Nevertheless, DTSC's services are absolutely necessary in order to gain site closure to Site B.